Updated May 2020 for the new 64-bit app which includes a new layout and extra features including borders.

 Et Voila!
 You now have a round border to compliment your image:

 Press ok and save as before if you’re happy with the image.
 Now you have a funky circular coloured border for your stereoviews, check you out!

 CROSS-VIEW AND ANAGLYPH

-I will be adding blog posts to include other features of this app however the maker of the 3DSteroid pro app, Masuji Suto has a great website with tutorials for it and other 3-D apps which can be found here.
-I must thank Masuji Suto for allowing me to be part of the beta testing for the new 64-bit Android app, I had hoped he’d bring all of the new functions of the iPhone app to Android and he jolly well did and more.
+The developer of the 3DSteroid pro app, Masuji Suto, has a great website with more tutorials for it and other 3-D apps which can be found here.
+I must thank Masuji Suto for allowing me to be part of the beta testing for the new 64-bit Android app; I had hoped he’d bring all of the new functions of the iPhone app to Android and he jolly well did and more.
 He’s a great ambassador for stereoscopy.

 I hope you enjoy making your own stereoviews, please feel free to get in touch through the contact page if you need any help.

 Copyright © The Stereoscopy Blog.
 All rights reserved.

 13 thoughts on “How to Make Your Own Android Smartphone Stereoviews: Basic Tutorial”